russgray/basildoncoder_blog/content/tools/Windows-Debugging-Armoury.md

 # Profiling

-[Windows Performance Recorder]7] in conjunction with Windows Performance [Analyzer is an insanely powerful way of profiling performance of .Net [applications in production without the overhead of more traditional code [profilers.
+[Windows Performance Recorder][7] in conjunction with Windows Performance Analyzer is an insanely powerful way of profiling performance of .Net applications running in production, without the overhead of more traditional code profilers.
 It is analogous to dtrace on *nix systems.

-For looking at kernel context switches (indicative of blocking calls and lock contention), open `Computation -> CPU Usage (Precise) -> Context Switch Count by Process, Thread`.
+To look at kernel context switches (indicative of blocking calls and lock contention), open `Computation -> CPU Usage (Precise) -> Context Switch Count by Process, Thread`.
 Rearrange the columns so that `NewProcessName`, `NewThreadStack`, `ReadyingProcess`, and `ReadyThreadStack` are to the left of